lremor/lremor/README.md

 ### Hi, I’m @lremor, Lawyer and data analyst

-In law I specialize in data protection and its laws, I also do backend work and data analysis with a specialty in Python, R and SQL, among others.
+I am a specialist in data protection and its laws, I also do backend and data analysis work with a specialty in Python, R and SQL, among others.

 👨‍💻 - Data analyst 👨‍⚖️ - Lawyer